The Statewide Health Improvement Partnership

 - Workplace Wellness: Through healthier work environments (PDF)

 Why SHIP is important

-SHIP has been instrumental in helping Minnesota make progress on lowering obesity and commercial tobacco use and secondhand smoke exposure, factors that contribute to chronic diseases, rising health care costs, disability and death.
+SHIP has been instrumental in helping Minnesota keep obesity rates relatively flat and reduce commercial tobacco use and secondhand smoke exposure, factors that contribute to chronic diseases, rising health care costs, disability and death.